Cluster structures on braid varieties: Demazure weaves and Lusztig cycles

 \subsection{Demazure weaves}

 The diagrammatic calculus of algebraic weaves is developed in \cite{CGGS1}, following the original geometric weaves in \cite{CZ}.
 In this manuscript, we exclusively use Demazure weaves, see \cite[Definition 4.2 (ii)]{CGGS1}, and we thus use the terms `weave' and `Demazure weave' interchangeably.
-By definition, a Demazure weave $\fW\sse\R^2$ is a planar graph with edges labeled by braid generators $\sigma_i$ and vertices of the types specified in Figure \ref{fig: types vertices}.\\
+By definition, a Demazure weave $\fW\sse\R^2$ is a planar graph with edges labeled by braid generators $\sigma_i$ and vertices of the types specified in Figure \ref{fig: types vertices}.
+The set of vertices of $\fW$ is denoted by $V(\fW)$ and its of edges by $E(\fW)$.\\

 Each (generic) horizontal slice of a weave is a positive braid word, and we interpret weaves as sequences of braid words or ``movies" of braids.
 By \cite[Lemma 4.5]{CGGS1}, the Demazure products of all these braid words remain constant.
 In particular, if we start from a braid word $\beta$ on the top and the braid word at the bottom is reduced, then we get $\delta(\beta)$ on the bottom.
 This is expressed with the notation $\fW: \beta \to \delta(\beta)$.
 By convention, all our weaves will be oriented downwards.